 Helping pass legislation in the US and EU to require better transparency in the oil, gas and mining industries to fight corruption and ensure resources benefit the poorest.

-(RED), a division of ONE, partners with the world’s most iconic brands, such as Apple, Starbucks and Belvedere, who contribute up to 50% of profits from the sale of (RED)-branded products and services to the Global Fund to Fight AIDS, TB and Malaria.
-(RED) has raised more than $240 million to fight AIDS in Africa.
+(RED), as a division of the ONE Campaign, partners with some of the world’s most iconic brands, such as Apple, Starbucks, HEAD and Coca-Cola, who contribute up to 50% of profits from (RED) branded goods and services to the Global Fund to Fight AIDS, Tuberculosis and Malaria.